algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Technical Specifications.md

 ## Technical requirements

-You must know C++, the target language Rust, and its feature set.
+For this project, you must know these three languages:

+- Rust, it's the target language of this project.
+You need to know the features set of it.

+- C++, it's the language you have to bind Rust.
+You need to know the features set of it.

+- Python, it's the language used to code the project.

 A deep understanding of those features and inner workings is required to come up with a correct solution.

-Taking any shortcut is a guaranteed core dump or memory leak on the user side at a later point.

 ## Non-goals